 London, England

 London is the capital of England and one of the most popular tourist destinations in the world.
-There’s plenty to see and do in this historic city, from visiting Buckingham Palace to exploring the Tower of London.
+This historic city has plenty to see and do, from visiting Buckingham Palace to exploring the Tower of London.
 If you’re looking for a place to stay in London, many options are available there that suit your needs and budget.

-London is absolutely the most visited city in the UK, and there is no wonder about it.
+London is the most visited city in the UK, and it’s no wonder.
 It houses prestigious museums, impressive structures, outstanding theatres, and beautiful nature.

-There are many unique places to visit in the world, but London is definitely one of the best.
-This city has something for everyone—from history and culture to shopping and nightlife.
+There are many unique places to visit, but London is one of the best.
+This city has everything—from history and culture to shopping and nightlife.
 There are countless reasons why London is such a great place to visit.

-London always attracts UK visitors, with an estimated 30 million arrivals per year, according to Condor Ferries.
-While London has always been a vibrant city, its reputation has intensified in recent years.
+According to Condor Ferries, London attracts UK visitors, with an estimated 30 million arrivals per year.
+While London has always been a vibrant city, its reputation has intensified recently.

 UK Travel Statistics—London

 From 2002 to 2016, the number of visitors increased from 11 million to 19 million for a reason.
-The country has used some intel to promote itself as a dream destination, offering a new experience for those who are wanderlust and want to explore Europe’s grandeur.
+The country has used some intel to promote itself as a dream destination, offering a new experience for wanderlust people who want to explore Europe’s grandeur.
 This number dropped during the last years.
-Statistics related to visitors and passengers flying to London showed there were 21.71 million arrivals in 2019.
-The number plummeted to 4.6 million in 2020 and 2.72 million in 2021
+Statistics related to visitors and passengers flying to London showed 21.71 million arrivals in 2019.
+The number plummeted to 4.6 million in 2020 and 2.72 million in 2021.

 The coronavirus outbreak sent shockwaves through many sectors, including tourism.
-While various aspects of the industry, both directly and indirectly related to travel, were heavily impacted, London’s tourism figures are showing positive signs of recovery.
+While various aspects of the industry, directly and indirectly related to travel, were heavily impacted, London’s tourism figures show positive signs of recovery.
 According to a report by Statista, the total number of arrivals in London reached 7.4 million between 2020 and 2021.

 The same report showed that the total visitor spending in London for 2019 was estimated at £2,104 million, with international tourists spending nearly £119 million and inbound tourists spending £15.7 billion.
 However, due to the impact of the coronavirus, London lost one of its central national resources, and this spending decreased dramatically in 2020, reaching £409 million.